Are you searching for a guitar to channel your child’s artistic side?

 - There is no strap, making it challenging to move around while playing.

 - The package states that it’s for children from 24 months to five years, but it might be too small for a 5-year-old.

 Best Toy Guitar for Small Toddlers

 If you have a smaller toddler and want a guitar-inspired toy, this is ideal.
 It’s a super cute guitar with a zoo animal theme.

-The light-up buttons make cute animal sounds as well as chords.
-This way, children can compose their own zoo song, or play along to the preset tunes.
+The light-up buttons make cute animal sounds or play chords.
+Your little composer can create their own zoo song or play along to the preset tunes.
 They can also pick between acoustic and electric guitar sounds.

-- The zoo theme design makes it extra fun for smaller toddlers.
+- The zoo theme makes it extra fun for smaller toddlers.

-- An ample amount of light-up buttons to keep it interesting.
+- An ample amount of light-up buttons keep it interesting.

-- Lots of options in terms of preset songs and animal sounds.
+- Lots of preset songs and animal sounds.

 - It can be loud, even on lower settings.